 Asian Studies is the interdisciplinary study of the language, literature, culture, history, society, politics, philosophy, religion, and traditions of the rich and diverse countries of Asia.
 Courses in more than 10 academic disciplines contribute to this minor program.
 The Leidecker Center for Asian Studies, established in 1998, annually sponsors lectures, workshops, concerts, conferences, and cultural events to promote awareness and understanding of Asia.
 These activities augment the curricular offerings of the minor.

 Study abroad is not required for the Asian Studies Minor, but it is both recognized and encouraged.
-Asian Studies Minor students are eligible to apply to study abroad for a semester or year through: the UMW Korea Exchange Program at Sungshin University in Seoul; the UMW partner program with Lingnan University in Hong Kong; the UMW partner program with Beijing Language and Culture University in China.
-After consultation with their academic advisors, students may contact the relevant program director for more information.
-Information on these and other study abroad opportunities in Asia is available from the Center for International Education.
+Asian Studies Minor students are eligible to apply to study abroad for a semester or year through any of the approved programs listed in the Center for International Education website under Asian Studies.
+After consultation with their academic advisors, students may contact the relevant program director for more information and are encouraged to work closely with the staff at the Center for International Education.